cibernox/rfcs/text/0000-deprecate-ember-k.md

 However with the introduction of ES6 modules and the modularization of Ember in process (#176), keeping this feature would require to design an import path for it.

-While doable, the transpiled output is actually bigger then defining the functions inline, specially with the ES6 shorthand method syntax, and the perf difference of saving a few function allocations is despicable.
+While doable, the transpiled output is actually bigger than defining the functions inline, specially with the ES6 shorthand method syntax, and the perf difference of saving a few function allocations is despicable.

-The second downside of reusing the same instance in many places is that if for some reason the VM deoptimizes that function, that deoptimization is spreaded across all the usages of `Ember.K`.
+The second downside of reusing the same instance in many places is that if for some reason the VM deoptimizes that function, that deoptimization is spread across all the usages of `Ember.K`.

 Lastly, the chainable nature of `Ember.K` tends to surprise the users: